 Our direct research and development expenses consist principally of external costs, such as fees paid to CROs, investigative sites and consultants in connection with our clinical trials, preclinical and non-clinical studies, and costs related to manufacturing clinical trial materials.
-The majority of our third-party expenses during 2019 and 2018 related to the research and development of CRN00808.
+The majority of our third-party expenses during 2020 and 2019 related to the research and development of paltusotine.
 We deploy our personnel and facility related resources across all of our research and development activities.